Understanding pH Values

 The pH value shows whether a liquid is acidic, neutral or alkaline.
-In cleaning, this is important because the pH value determines which type of dirt is removed and which materials react sensitively.
-Here we explain the topic in a simple and practical way.
+In cleaning, this is important because the pH level determines which type of dirt is removed and which materials may react sensitively.
+Here we explain it in a simple, practical way.

 What is the pH value